Fox Racing Ranger Review

 The Ranger shorts offer ample protection for everyday trail riding, though they are far from the most protective shorts we tested.
 We feel they are best suited for riders seeking an affordable short for XC style trail riding.
 Gravity enthusiasts will be better off looking at shorts with a longer inseam and a thicker material.

 The ripstop material used in the construction of these shorts feels quite durable and capable of withstanding conflicts with trailside bushes and minor tumbles across the ground.
 The material is quite thin, however, so those who crash hard or often may find the limits of its protectiveness in a hurry.
 The 12-inch inseam is also on the shorter side, leaving a little more knee and upper leg exposed when riding and limited their compatibility with knee pads.

 Fox packs a lot of value into this quality pair of affordable trail riding shorts.
 Not only do they fit well and perform well on the bike, but they come with a relatively comfortable, removable chamois liner.
-If you're on a budget and are looking for a stylish pair of shorts to complete your riding kit, then look no further.
+If you're looking for a stylish pair of affordable shorts, then look no further.

 The Ranger shorts bring style, comfort, and performance to the trail in a reasonably priced package.
-We feel these pedal-friendly shorts have a lot to offer the trail rider on a budget, plus they come with a comfortable chamois liner short.
+We feel these pedal-friendly shorts offer great value and come with a comfortable chamois liner short.
 The athletic performance fit and minimalist design might not be for everyone, but there are plenty of riders who will love these casual-looking technical shorts, especially for the price.